-Boosted by government support and increased investor confidence, 2016 looks to be the year London's struggling small venues start to see a change in their fortunes
+Boosted by government support and increased investor confidence, 2016 looks to be the year London's struggling live music sector starts to see a change in its fortunes

 Sign up for IQ Index